jdarais/cobble/README.md

 #### Module `script_dir`

-Provides a function for getting the directory containing the lua script file currently being run
+Provides a function for getting the directory that contains the lua script file currently being run

-- `script_dir()`: function - returns the directory containing the lua script file currently being run
+- `script_dir()`: function - returns the directory that contains the lua script file currently being run